dovecot/documentation/source/configuration_manual/sieve/configuration.rst

    the specified order.
 Reading the numbered sieve_before settings stops at the first missing setting, so no numbers may be skipped.

-:ref:`plugin-sieve-setting-sieve_after` =
+:pigeonhole:ref:`sieve_after` =

 sieve_after2 =

 ``sieve_after3 = (etc..)``
-   Identical to :ref:`plugin-sieve-setting-sieve_before` , but the specified scripts are executed after the user's script (only when keep is still in effect, as explained below).
+   Identical to :pigeonhole:ref:`sieve_before` , but the specified scripts are executed after the user's script (only when keep is still in effect, as explained below).

 The script execution ends when the currently executing script in the